Make the Best Italian Ciabatta Bread

 Before the end of the eighties, ciabatta was already a much-appreciated worldwide bread, used mainly for sandwiches (panini in Italian).

 Secondly, because it is a wet dough, it might be sticky.
 If you use an electric kneader, it will do all the work for you.
-If not, I recommend you use a pair of scrapers (you will have to flour them frequently so that the dough does not stick).
+If not, I recommend using a pair of scrapers (you will have to flour them frequently so that the dough does not stick).

 What you need for Ciabatta rustic bread:

-For a perfect ciabatta, you need two make two types of dough: a mother dough (or a pre-dough, called biga in Italian) and a wet dough.
+You need two make two types of dough for a perfect ciabatta: a mother dough (or a pre-dough, called biga in Italian) and a wet dough.

 For the pre-dough (biga) you need: